Dimitone14/FLODAS/README.md

 raster.tif
 ```

-the outputs will have names similar to:
+the outputs will have names to:

 ```text
 raster_unet_FLODAS_YYYYMMDD-HHMM_prob.tif